 But once you are used to the balance and weight of this offset bread knife, you will never want to use a non-offset bread knife ever again.
 All else being equal, because the blade is not really aligned with the handle, it is just not as sharp or precise as a straight or curved bread knife.
 You may have to use some more pressure and force to get things done, but at least your knuckles won’t get in the way.

-Blade Style: In terms of bread knife styles, you mainly have three kinds: flat, curved, and offset.
-Flat bread knives are the most common and have blades that are straight and run parallel with the handle.
-The blade on a flat knife also does not protrude out from the handle and remain in line with the handle.
-Next you have curved bread knives, which have blades that curve up at an angle.
+In terms of bread knife styles, you mainly have three kinds: flat, curved, and offset.
+Flatbread knives are the most common and have blades that are straight and run parallel to the handle.
+The blade on a flat knife also does not protrude out from the handle and remains in line with the handle.
+Next, you have curved bread knives, which have blades that curve up at an angle.
 In other words, the blade takes on more of an elongated triangle shape rather than a rectangle.

-Serration Types and Sizes: Serration refers to the type of teeth involved in the blades of a bread knife.
+Serration refers to the type of teeth involved in the blades of a bread knife.
 Pointed serrations or teeth are probably the most common type.
-Pointed teeth are sharp and good for pierced tough surfaces such as hard bread crust or thin skinned fruits.
-You also have scalloped shaped serrations, which look like half-moons.
-Scalloped shaped serrations are smoother than pointed serrations and are more suited for slicing seamlessly through meats, soft fruits, and softer breads.
+Pointed teeth are sharp and good for pierced tough surfaces such as hard bread crust or thin-skinned fruits.
+You also have scalloped-shaped serrations, which look like half-moons.
+Scalloped-shaped serrations are smoother than pointed serrations and are more suited for slicing seamlessly through meats, soft fruits, and softer bread.

-Scalloped serrations are not great for puncturing tough surfaces, and so if you just want a blade to slice bread, you should stick with pointed serrations.
+Scalloped serrations are not great for puncturing tough surfaces, so if you just want a blade to slice bread, you should stick with pointed serrations.
 In terms of serration size, there is also an optimal range.
-Ideally, you want the serrations to be of medium size, so they can’t be too big, too small, and they be too widely spaced or too grouped together.
-Moderate sizing and moderate spacing provides the best balance between control, precision, and effortless slicing.
+Ideally, you want the serrations to be medium size, so they can’t be too big, too small, and they are too widely spaced or too grouped together.
+Moderate sizing and moderate spacing provide the best balance between control, precision, and effortless slicing.